webevnt/celeryproject/README.md

-# Django project for Payment Reminders
+# Payment Reminders App with Django and Celery

 Here given description for project:-